Mandatory reporting on ethnicity pay gaps for businesses – comment from Royds Withy King

 “Despite the burden, such mandatory requirements would make big companies focus their minds on the situation and force them to think about strategies to increase the numbers of ethnic minorities.
 They would have to practice what they preach and also show that such candidates and staff are given equal opportunity in relation to recruitment, pay, training and promotion.”

-Helen Murphie is available for interview.
-She can be reached on:
+Richard Woodman is available for interview.
+He can be reached on:

 Employment & HR